appseconnect/docs/_posts/Workflow-Management/How-to guides/2018-09-20-list-of-snapshot.md

 ![snapshot-button](/staticfiles/workflow-management/media/snapshot-button.PNG)

-2. Click on the button and the following execution of workflow data gets fetched.
+2. Click on the `Snapshot`button and the following execution of workflow data will be fetched.

 ![workflowexe-snapshot](/staticfiles/workflow-management/media/workflowexe-snapshot.png)